daniele-baieri/PyGMI/README.md

-# Neural Geometry Toolkit
+# PyGMI

-Following the recent trends in geometric deep learning, we release a toolbox to facilitate operating with neural implicit geometric representations.
+Following the recent trends in geometric deep learning, we release PyTorch Geometric Implicit (PyGMI): a toolbox to facilitate operating with neural implicit geometric representations.

 # Usage

-We define both pre-made commonly used structures and supertypes to define your custom behaviours.

-## Configuration
+Besides a vast utility library spanning from volume rendering to batched differential operations, PyGMI features the following modules:

+* `pygmi.nn`: a torch-based collection of popularly used neural network models in the field
+* `pygmi.types`: an object-oriented interface to represent implicit functions
+* `pygmi.data`: a data utility interface which allows to load data from heterogenous sources and run preprocessing algorithms
+* `pygmi.tasks`: a collection of out-of-the-box PyTorch Lightning Modules allowing to quickly solve popular implicit geometry tasks

+We document each submodule individually.

 ## Data Pipeline

-* `MultiSourceData`: a PyTorch Lightning DataModule, which you can subclass to define `{train, val, test}_dataloader` methods.
-Your subclasses can still use the same configurations as before.

-## Neural networks
+## Neural Networks

 ## Tasks

-Pre-implemented tasks use WandB for logging, however we allow to disable logging - you may use whichever logger you prefer for your custom tasks.
+## Implicit Functions

 # Dependencies

+Dependencies are preinstalled using our installer.
+Anyway, this is an exhaustive list:

 * PyTorch